-With the TRIPOM brand identity complete, Dr Sam Bampoe and Dr John Whittle now required help to develop the not for profit educational website.
+With the design for the TRIPOM branding complete, Dr Sam Bampoe and Dr John Whittle now required help to develop the not for profit educational website.
 The target demographic would be students and trainees in the rapidly growing field of Perioperative Medicine – medical care of patients from the time of contemplation of surgery through the operative period to full recovery.

-For the styling of the brand-led material and website, based on the name I employed a versatile 3 column grid system.
-To maximise usability and speed, the home page focused on 6 quick access icons linking directly to the key site content.
+For the design style of the brand-led material and website, in connection with the brand name I employed a versatile 3 column grid system.
+To maximise usability and speed, 6 quick access icons were designed for the homepage to link directly to the key site content.

-The site would be complex and required to feature an eclectic mix of searchable content including pdf tutorials and research, resource links, podcasts, videos and details of fellowships and courses.
+The website would be complex and required to feature an eclectic mix of searchable content including pdf tutorials and research, resource links, podcasts, videos and details of fellowships and courses.
 So I collaborated with a regular expert developer – James at Cotton.
-Delivery of information was key, so clean layouts and simple usability were employed.
+Delivery of information was key, so clean information design and layouts were combined with simple usability throughout.
 Images were also kept to a minimum to avoid distraction and ensure simpler updating for team members short on time and appropriate editing software.

-I wanted to avoid the common, sterile feel of information led literature whilst ensuring content remained a priority.
-To create vibrancy without compromising the data, the page backgrounds were coloured, ensuring content remained minimal without looking dull.
+With the young student demographic in mind the strategy was to avoid the common, sterile feel of information led literature whilst ensuring content remained a priority.
+To create vibrancy without compromising the data, colour was applied to the page backgrounds, ensuring content remained minimal without looking dull.
 A pastel palette was selected ensuring colours did not become over bearing.
-Rather than assigning a separate colour per category – the number of which may change/ increase in the future – an alternative approach was sought.
+Rather than assigning a separate colour per category – the number of which may change / increase in the future – an alternative approach was sought.

 - Web design